-Dr. Michelle Millard treats patients from all over Munster, Indiana with their vision correction needs.
+Dr. Suzanna Acosta treats patients from all over Munster, Indiana with their vision correction needs.
 The knowledgeable, caring staff at Gailmard Eye Center can help you and your kids if they’re struggling with their glasses or don’t want to wear them.

 Why Won’t My Child Wear His or Her Glasses?